Aaronontheweb/node-bootcamp/sessions/hour2/a-modern-app-framework/readme.md

 A Modern Application Framework
 ==============================

-At this point in the lesson plan, it is necessary to take what you've learned thus far and apply a bit of conceptual thinking to modern web development.
+At this point in the lesson plan, it is essential to take what you've learned thus far and apply a bit of conceptual thinking to modern web development.
 First, let's recap.